What Is a Root Canal?

 What are signs that a root canal is needed?

-Teeth that are infected or damaged internally may require root canal treatment in order to be saved.
+Teeth that are infected or damaged internally may require a root canal or another endodontic treatment in order to be saved.
 Common signs that a root canal may be needed include:

 - Tooth pain or ache